 Local government reorganisation

-ESCC is likely to be abolished by 2028 and replaced by a new East Sussex unitary authority covering Wealden, Eastbourne, Hastings, Rother and parts of Lewes (population ~537,000).
-A second government consultation on the modified proposal ran until 15 June 2026.
+ESCC is likely to be abolished by 2028 and replaced by a new East Sussex unitary authority.
+A government consultation ran until 15 June 2026.
 Reform UK won a county council seat that may cease to exist within two years.
-Their councillor’s position on reorganisation has not been publicly stated.
+Their councillors position on reorganisation has not been stated.

 Position unknown